minghai-jiang/biodiversity-app/public/markdown/tutorial.md

 We get all polygon layers per timestamp.
 Overall these layers should not change to much over time so it might be sensible to just take the layers of the first timestamp and print them.

+In case the processed property of a polygon layer is marked as True, it means that data in the database has been aggregated to these polygons and that we can use the polygon queries to request information.
+If it is marked as false we must obtain data about these polygon using the customPolygon requests.

 ```python
 [ layer['name'] for layer in r[0]['layers']]